yeuai/botscript/README.md

 A dialogue is a piece of conversation that human and bot interact with each other.

-A dialogue must start with a `+` line, that defines a pattern can activate the bot to respond.
+A dialogue must contains a `+` line, that defines a pattern can activate the bot to respond.
 This line also called with other name **trigger**.

+A dialogue also must contains a `-` line, that defines a pattern response which is output to reply to human.

 A dialogue must have at least one reply and one trigger.